-A. Given a valid arbitration agreement, the probate court had no discretion to make merits rulings in issuing injunctive relief.
+I. Given a valid arbitration agreement, the probate court had no discretion to make merits rulings.

+As an initial matter, and however the order is characterized, the probate court abused its discretion in making merits determinations before compelling the case to arbitration.
 When parties have entered into a valid agreement to arbitrate, it is axiomatic that courts are empowered to do little more than to enforce that agreement, compel the parties to arbitration, and stay further judicial proceedings.
 See TEX.
 CIV.
 PRAC. & REM.
 CODE § 171.021; Forest Oil Corp. v.
-McAllen, 268 S.W.3d 51, 56 (Tex.
-2008); In re FirstMerit Bank, N.A., 52 S.W.3d 749, 753-54 (Tex.
+McAllen, 268 S.W.3d 51, 56 (Tex.2008); In re FirstMerit Bank, N.A., 52 S.W.3d 749, 753-54 (Tex.
 2001) (orig. proceeding).
-The probate court did eventually compel arbitration, but abused its discretion in deferring that ruling to first issue an injunction improperly addressing the merits of this dispute.
+The probate court did eventually compel arbitration, but abused its discretion in deferring that ruling to first issue an order that improperly addresses the merits of this dispute.

 Because arbitration is intended to be an efficient alternative to litigation, motions to compel arbitration "should be resolved without delay."
 In re Houston Pipe Line Co., 311 S.W.3d 449, 451 (Tex.
 2009) (orig. proceeding); see also In re Merrill Lynch Trust Co.
 FSB, 235 S.W.3d 185, 195 (Tex.
 2007) (orig. proceeding) (noting that arbitration is intended to be a "rapid, inexpensive alternative to traditional litigation") (internal citations omitted).
-Thus, courts have no discretion to defer their ruling on a motion to compel arbitration in favor of merits discovery, injunctive relief, or summary judgment proceedings.
-The probate
+Thus, courts have no discretion to defer their ruling on a motion to compel arbitration in favor of merits discovery, 7 injunctive relief, 8 or summary judgment proceedings.
+9 The probate court violated this basic principle-and abused its discretion-in refusing to hear

-&lt;sup>4 In re Houston Pipeline Co., 311 S.W.3d at 452 (granting mandamus where trial court ordered merits discovery "rather than ruling on the legal issues raised by the motion to compel [arbitration]"); In re Susan Newell Home Builders, Inc., 420 S.W.3d 459, 462-63 (Tex.
-App.-Dallas 2014, orig. proceeding) (granting mandamus where trial court ordered discovery that "goes directly to the merits of [plaintiff's] claims" and deferred ruling on certain motions to court violated this basic principle-and abused its discretion-in refusing to hear argument on the Motion until after it: (1) issued a temporary restraining order; (2) allowed merits discovery; (3) held an evidentiary hearing on the temporary injunction; and (4) issued a temporary injunction.
-(Tab 1, CR:58; Tab 2, CR:292; RR3:6-7, 13-14; see also CR:66, 70, 74, 116.)
+7 In re Houston Pipeline Co., 311 S.W.3d at 452 (granting mandamus where trial court ordered merits discovery "rather than ruling on the legal issues raised by the motion to compel [arbitration]"); In re Susan Newell Home Builders, Inc., 420 S.W.3d 459, 462-63 (Tex.
+App.-Dallas 2014, orig. proceeding) (granting mandamus where trial court ordered discovery that "goes directly to the merits of [plaintiff's] claims" and deferred ruling on certain motions to compel arbitration); In re MHI Partnership, Ltd., 7 S.W.3d 918, 923 (Tex.

-Worse yet, the probate court exceeded its (even arguable) authority in issuing an injunction that addresses the merits of the dispute.
-As this Court recently held, "a party's right to arbitration encompasses a right to an arbitration unaffected by erroneously rendered judicial rulings on the case's merits."
-Tantrum Street 2017 WL 3275901, at \10.
-Premature merits rulings therefore can (and do) interfere with a party's right to a fair arbitration by influencing the arbitrator's independent determination of the issues.
-See, e.g., Merrill Lynch, Pierce, Fenner & Smith v.
-McCollum, 666 S.W.2d 604, 609 (Tex.
-App.-Houston [14th Dist.], compel arbitration); In re MHI Partnership, Ltd., 7 S.W.3d 918, 923 (Tex.
 App.-Houston [1st Dist.]
 1999, orig. proceeding) (granting mandamus where trial court forced parties to litigate before ruling on motion to compel arbitration and holding "the trial judge had no discretion to defer his ruling until after discovery had been completed in the case").

-&lt;sup>5 In re MetroPCS Comms., Inc., 391 S.W.3d 329, 340 (Tex.
+8 In re MetroPCS Comms., Inc., 391 S.W.3d 329, 340 (Tex.
 App.-Dallas 2013, orig. proceeding) (granting mandamus where trial court granted TRO and set temporary injunction for hearing "without first ruling on relators' motions respecting the forum selection clause in question"); see also Pinto Tech.
 Ventures, L.P. v.
 Sheldon, 526 S.W.3d 428, 437 (Tex.
-2017) (Texas courts may "draw analogies between forum-selection clauses and arbitration clauses, which are 'a specialized kind of forum-selection clause."") (internal citations omitted).
+2017) (Texas courts may "draw analogies between forum-selection clauses and arbitration clauses, which are 'a specialized kind of forum-selection clause.'") (internal citations omitted).

-&lt;sup>6 Tantrum Street, LLC v.
-Carson, No. 05-16-01096-CV, 2017 WL 3275901, at \9-10 (Tex.
+9 Tantrum Street, LLC v.
+Carson, No. 05-16-01096-CV, 2017 WL 3275901, at 9-10 (Tex.
 App.-Dallas July 25, 2017, orig. proceeding) (granting mandamus where trial court ruled on summary judgment motion while motion to compel arbitration was pending).